yaroslav-dyn/start-template-b-g-c/readme.md

 * | .readme.md

 ### Gulp tasks:
-1. gulp serv
-2. gulp build
+1. gulp serve (developer mode for debugging + server on localhost:3000 from ./src/)
+2. gulp serve:dist (Production mode + server on localhost:3000 from ./public/)
-3. gulp build-clean
+3. gulp build:dev (dev mode: prebuild files into ./src/)
+4. gulp build:dist (prod mode: build and minify all dependencies and transfer it to ./public/)